nicolaipischel/FunctionalCSharpPluralsight/docs/notes.md

   * Method's location becomes less important
   * Move functions to types that it belongs to

+#### Functional Decomposition:
+* Decompose a problem into small ones -> Enables function composition
+* Address subproblems in isolation
+  * Easier then addressing the original problem
+  * Functions are applicable in other contexts -> Helps reuse code, reduces duplication

+Ask Yourself: *"Am I able to further decompose this function?"*
+* Theres a gap between the definition of inputs and the output
+* This function is a candidate for *<b>decomposition</b>*
 ### Using Objects in a Functional Design
 * Everything is an object in C#
   * Even a lambda is an object